-This active 12.973-acre property is located at 101 West Dickman Street and 2300 South Hanover Street in a commercial-industrial area of south Baltimore City, Maryland 21230.
-Located on the property is the Baltimore City Department of Public Works Central Maintenance Garage.
-Adjacent to the property, directly to the south, is the Middle Branch Park property (a current Voluntary Cleanup Program participant), to the north of the property is Atlantic Forest Products, to the west is Browning Ferris, Inc., and to the east is Hanover Street.
-The property is improved by a large (100,000+ square feet) masonry one-story building that contains vehicle maintenance areas and offices.
-A salt storage structure also exists at the property.
+This inactive 6.774-acre property is located at 101 West Dickman Street and 2300 South Hanover Street in a commercial-industrial area of south Baltimore City.
+Adjacent to the property, directly to the south, is the Center for Aquatic Life and Conservation (CALC) property (a current Voluntary Cleanup Program participant), to the north of the property is Atlantic Forest Products, to the west is Browning Ferris, Inc., and to the east is Hanover Street.
+The property is improved by a large (100,000+ square feet) masonry one-story building that previously housed the Baltimore City Department of Public Works Central Maintenance Garage and offices.
+A salt storage structure also exists adjacent to the property.
 The rest of the property is asphalt paved and utilized for parking.

-Three parcels comprise the property: Lot 1 (11.537 acres), Lot 4 (1.039 acres) and one additional lot (0.397 acre).
+Three parcels originally comprised the property: Lot 1 (11.537 acres), Lot 4 (1.039 acres) and one additional lot (0.397 acres).
 The main garage property (Lot 1) and Lot 4 (excess vehicle parking lot) is fenced and accessible by gates located on Dickman Street, the other parcel is only partially fenced.
 Storm water run-off from the property discharges to storm water sewers or directly to adjacent parcels, ultimately discharging to the Middle Branch of the Patapsco River.
 Groundwater beneath the property occurs in shallow aquifers under perched and unconfined conditions.
 Currently, there is municipal water and sanitary sewer service to the Central Garage property.
+Lot 1 was subsequently subdivided into Lots 1 and 1A in June 2007; Lot 1 became this property, 101 West Dickman Street, and Lot 1A the CALC property, located at 101 West Cromwell Street and 2400 Clarkson Street.